Floris-Buyse-FB/Deep_Learning/chapter_11/samenvatting_slides_h11.md

 `When use which activation function?`:

 - ReLU is a good default
-- Complex tasks: Swish or Leaky ReLU (if you care about runtime latency)
+- Complex tasks: Swish
+- Runtime latency important: Leaky ReLU

 #### 11.1.3 Batch Normalization